ASNeG/OpcUaWebServer/README.rst

 Demo Application
 ----------------------------------------------

-The demo application contains the web server and demo OPC UA server as a data source.
+The demo application contains the web server and a demo OPC UA server as a data source.
 You can found it `here <http://jenkins.asneg.de:8083/>`_ or run on your machine:

 ::

   $ docker-compose run -d -p 8083:8080 -p 8081:8081 -p 8082:8082 webserver

-Then open the link http://127.0.0.1:8080 with you web browser.
+Then open the link http://127.0.0.1:8080 with your web browser.

 Development Status
 ----------------------------------------------

 ASNeG OPC UA Web Server is in the development stage.
-Moreover it dependents on OpcUaStack 4 which is also being developing and not released.
+Moreover it dependents on OpcUaStack 4, which is also being developing and not released.

 References